astronomer/docs/learn/pycharm-local-dev.md

 ## Write Airflow code with PyCharm

-Using PyCharm to write Airflow DAGs has multiple advantages like code autocompletion, identifying deprecated or unused imports, and error and warning syntax highlighting.
+Now that PyCharm is using the correct interpreter for Airflow, you get multiple advantages like code autocompletion, identifying deprecated or unused imports, and error and warning syntax highlighting.

-PyCharm will show you when there's deprecated imports in your project:
+PyCharm will show you when there are deprecated imports in your project:

 ![Deprecated Imports](/img/examples/pycharm_local_dev_deprecated_import.png)